Why CET Shanghai:

 Abundant Elective Options

-You and one roommate live in a furnished room with its own bathroom.
-No matter if you’re housed in the dormitory or the guesthouse, you have access to a shared kitchen space, a study room, and a common space with sofas for lounging.
-Headed to Chinese class or need to grab breakfast?
-Your classrooms and the cafeteria are just 2-minute walk away.
+You either live with one student in a double room or two students in a triple suite.
+No matter if you live in the dormitory or the guesthouse, your housing is furnished and each room/suite has its own bathroom.
+You also have access to a shared kitchen space, a study room, and a common space with sofas for lounging, and classrooms and the cafeteria are just 2-minute walk away.
 And when it’s time to explore the city or have dinner with friends, the subway station is just across the street from the university gate.

-You have the option to live with a local student or with another American student enrolled at CET.
-A local roommate can be an invaluable resource that gives you insider access to the campus community, while living with an American student partners you with someone who is also discovering Shanghai with fresh eyes.
-Both housing arrangements offer their own own advantages and allow you to tailor your summer experience one step further.
+You have the option to live with a local roommate or simply live with other CET students.
+Sharing a dorm with a Chinese student can give you insider access to the campus community and an overall invaluable resource for life in China, while living with an American student partners you with someone who is also discovering Shanghai with fresh eyes.
+Both housing arrangements offer their own advantages and allow you to tailor your summer experience one step further.

 Eating in Shanghai